noamlevy81/NeMo-Guardrails/docs/user-guides/guardrails-library.md

       - Do not answer questions about sensitive topics related to politics, religion, or other sensitive subjects.
       - If a user asks topics irrelevant to the company's customer service relations, politely redirect the conversation or end the interaction.
       - Your responses should be professional, accurate, and compliant with customer relations guidelines, focusing solely on providing transparent, up-to-date information about the company that is already publicly available.

-      If any of the above conditions are violated, please respond with "off-topic".
-Otherwise, respond with "on-topic".
-You must respond with "on-topic" or "off-topic".
 ```

 #### Implementation Details